sobiamaqbool/Face_recognition/README.md

 # Face_recognition
-The paper is the implementation of the paper "Eigenfaces for Recognition: Matthew Turk and Alex Pentland"
+The code is the implementation of the paper "Eigenfaces for Recognition: Matthew Turk and Alex Pentland" This File contains the implementation of paper and also a samll interface which a has only 3 buttons Add, remove and recognize face.